Dynamic Priors in Bayesian Optimization for Hyperparameter Optimization: Empirical Evaluation

-As a general trend, \tool performs equal or superior to \pibo.
-Additionally, \tool's rejection mechanism boosts performance for both Local and Adversarial priors, while only marginally reducing solution quality for Expert and Advanced priors.
-Other results using GPs for the \texttt{PD1} benchmarks \citep{wang-jmlr24}, presented in \cref{apx:further-results:gp-normal}, further support the analysis above.
+In general, \tool performs better than \pibo.
+Additionally, \tool's rejection mechanism boosts performance for both local and deceptive priors, while sacrificing only a little solution quality for expert and advanced priors.
+More results provided in the appendix reinforce this conclusion.
+For example, \cref{app:further-results:gp-normal} presents theory aligned results with GPs and LCB.
+The additional runtime required by our computations adds roughly 12 seconds (including time spent sampling priors) to the overall virtual runtime of approximately 26 hours for an optimization run.